Nolanogenn/adv_re/src/README.md

 python create_adv_dataset.py {N} {M}
 ```
 where {N} identifies the substitution strategy implemented (1: same-role, 2: same-type, 3:diff-type, 4:masked), and {M} identifies the entity to substitute (1: subject, 2: object, 3: both).

+**NB**: this code is not optimized, and should only be used for experimental purposes.